JonHurst/nightflight/README.md

 The main function takes n_vectors (vectors normal to the tangent plane at a given location) as arguments to avoid dealing with singularities.
-A database of n_vectors for airfields as designated by their three letter IATA code or four letter ICAO codes is is included.
+A database of n_vectors for airfields as designated by their three letter IATA code or four letter ICAO codes is included.
 This data is a processed version of the database generously provided by ourairports.com (see
 <https://ourairports.com/>).
 The `make_locations` module has a `to_nvec`
 function to convert an arbitrary latitude and longitude to an n_vector .